pavelski01/ConveyorBeltProject/README.md

-conveyor_belt
+ConveyorBeltProject
 =============

-calculation of a polynomial using Horner's scheme
+Description: Calculation of a polynomial using Horner's scheme

 Needs: Linux operating system